Difference Between Aortic Sclerosis and Aortic Stenosis

 What is Aortic Sclerosis?

-As the name suggests, we can point the fact that it is related to the aorta.
-They act as a barrier that prevents blood from flowing backward while traveling from the heart to the body.
+As the name suggests, we can point out the fact that it is related to the aorta.
+They act as a barrier that prevents blood from flowing backwards while travelling from the heart to the body.

 This particular condition is termed Aortic Sclerosis.
 It does not always restrict the flow of blood.
 However, it gives rise to other emergencies.

-Sometimes it is even diagnosed while some other tests were being performed on the body.
+Sometimes it is even diagnosed while some other tests are being performed on the body.
 It is an asymptomatic disease and is most common in aged people.

 What is Aortic Stenosis?